 Wild dogs run backwards through the streets, chasing little boys, tails first.

 and eyelids and

 veiling moon from sun.

-Heads sit low under trees ripe with fruit.
+Heads sit low under trees swollen with ripe fruit.

-Pressing forward, closer, filling in every gap with fingers and eyes:
+Pressing forward, closer, filling every gap with fingers

 Photo of Bamako’s 3rd bridge over the Niger River, at dusk.